RasaHQ/financial-demo/data/nlu/nlu.md

 - who's in my recipient list?
 - who can I transfer money to?

+## intent:help
+- help
+- what can you do?
+- what can I ask you?
+- what do you do?
+- what can you help me with?
+- help me
+- help, what do you do
+- how do I use this

 ## intent:human_handoff
 - I want a human